Table of contents

 The pharmacist Mannfried Pahlow lists the following possible uses for marjoram tea (made from fresh leaves) as a home remedy: nervous disorders, chlorosis, colds with coughs and phlegm, asthma, digestive problems with flatulence and cramps, colds, hay fever, inflammation of the oral mucosa and bleeding gums.
 He advises rubbing marjoram ointment around the navel area of babies who suffer from stomach pressure or flatulence.
 It can also be used to treat colds in babies and small children.
 Marjoram ointment is also used to treat nerve pain, dislocations and sprains, poorly healing wounds, ulcers and rheumatism.
 2

-According to the writer Deni Bown, the medicinal properties of marjoram can be used internally to treat bronchial complaints, tension headaches, insomnia, anxiety, mild digestive problems and painful menstruation, and externally to treat bronchial congestion, muscular pains, arthritis, sprains and stiff joints.
+According to writer Deni Bown, marjoram's medicinal properties can be used internally to treat bronchial complaints, tension headaches, insomnia, anxiety, mild digestive problems and painful menstruation, and externally to treat bronchial congestion, muscular pains, arthritis, sprains and stiff joints.
 1

 Ecological footprint - animal welfare